-2 Floorplans feature a wide-body design - over 96".
-You should be aware that some states restrict access on some or all state roads to 96" in body width.
-You should confirm the road usage laws in the states of interest to you.
+^c Floorplans feature a wide-body design - over 96".
+You should be aware that some states restrict access on

 3 The load capacity of your motor home is designated by weight, not by volume, so you cannot necessarily use all available space when loading your motor home.